Community Music Program

 Lesson location: All lessons, classes, and performances take place in the Utt Music Building.

 Instruments offered: Piano, Voice, Guitar, Strings, and other instruments upon request.
+In addition, we offer a group-format string instruction class.

 Vocal students must have passed the 8th grade at a minimum.